kiwihosting/kiwi-docs/src/content/docs/guides/Minecraft/Java/Errors/exeption-in-server-tick-loop.md

 ## Conclusion

-By fixing the `session.lock` crash, you can now start your server without a crash.
+By fixing the "java.lang.NullPointerException: Exception in server tick loop at net.minecraft.server.v1_7_R3.JsonList.load(JsonList.java:171)" crash, you can now start your server without a crash.